lenalee103/Aggregates-Database-based-on-ACGAN/README.md

 # Aggregates-Database-based-on-ACWGAN-gp
-# based application of。。。
+# This model not only is useful this application is also useful in Mnist dataset
-# related paper
+# related paper：underreview